A thrill and a delight to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 Hi, Rush.

-Um, I had a question with regard to um the health care law and the Republicans and what they're proposing.
+I had a question with regard to the health care law and the Republicans and what they're proposing.

-So I don't understand politically, and just talking politically, why uh Republicans are going down that path.
+So I don't understand politically, and just talking politically, why the Republicans are going down that path.

 Why fix this bill at all?

-Why don't they just let it go and just don't put this hand on this bill at all?
+Why don't they just let it go and just don't put their hands on this bill at all?

 Here goes.

-The reason that there is a there's a modus operandi in in Washington.
+The reason there's a modus operandi in Washington.

 The Democrats propose something.